nmack41/db_lookup/README.md

   Königlich Essen            0555-09876     Brandenburg
   Lehmanns Marktstand        069-0245984    Frankfurt a.M.

-ChatDB: Okay, I've displayed the results showing the company name, phone number, and city for all customers from Germany.
+DBdex: Okay, I've displayed the results showing the company name, phone number, and city for all customers from Germany.
 You: /export customers_germany.csv
 Results exported to customers_germany.csv
 ```